Central Government War Headquarters: Post-Cold War

 In 1989, part of the complex was sold to Octavian Wines for use to store wines at a consistent temperature and humidity level.
 In 2012, the company provided cellarage for about 12 million bottles which were reported to be worth over £1bn.

 At the end of the Cold War, in 1991, the rest of the still-unused complex was taken over by the Ministry of Defence and kept on standby in case of future nuclear threats to the UK.

 In December 2004, with the underground reservoir drained, fuel and other supplies removed, and staffing reduced to a skeleton staff of four, the site was decommissioned.
 In October 2005, it became public that the Ministry of Defence was putting the site up for sale in a package deal that included the CGWHQ with the military base above it.
 Proposed uses included a "massive data store for City [financial] firms or the biggest wine cellar in Europe".

-In October 2015, certain areas of the complex including the telephone exchange were put on the Historic England "At Risk" register due to their immediate threat of being lost or damaged beyond recognition.
+In October 2015, certain areas of the complex including the telephone exchange were put on the Historic England Heritage at Risk Register due to their immediate threat of being lost or damaged beyond recognition.